 First we need to set the kernel boot arguments U-Boot will pass to the Linux kernel at boot time.
-For that, edit the extlinux configuration file, in the bootfs partition of the SD card and change the APPEND line to:
+For that, mount the bootfs partition of the SD card on your PC and edit the extlinux configuration file: extlinux/extlinux.conf.